31 patents in this list

 Sealing member for jointed wind turbine blades that mitigates performance issues like noise and aerodynamic drag at the blade joints.
 The sealing member is installed between overlapping outer shells of adjacent blade segments at the joint.
 It fills the gap between the shells to seal against airflow, reducing noise and improving aerodynamics.
 The sealing member allows relative movement between the shells to accommodate blade bending and twisting.

-17. Snap-Fit Assembly Method for Lightweight, Foam-Filled Wind Turbine Blades
+17. Snap-Fit Assembly of Lightweight Components for Vertical Axis Wind Turbine Blades with High-Density Foam Filling

 Arthur David Stanton, 2020